Week 33 of Pregnancy

 Baby this week

-• Bones are hardening, though skull remains soft for delivery
+• Bones are mostly hardened, though skull remains flexible for birth

-• Fat layers continue developing under the skin for temperature regulation
+• Fat layers continue building under the skin for temperature regulation after birth

 You this week

-• Shortness of breath as uterus presses higher on lungs
+• Shortness of breath as baby pushes up against your lungs

 This week's tips

-• Practice pelvic floor exercises to prepare for labor and postpartum recovery
+• Practice pelvic floor exercises daily—these help during labor and postpartum recovery

 Looking ahead